HALO jumps at Yokota Air Base

 |0

-This work, HALO jumps at Yokota Air Base [Image 4 of 4], by SrA Manuel Zamora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, HALO jumps at Yokota Air Base, by SrA Manuel Zamora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.